 The Hoku point, widely used in acupuncture and acupressure to relieve pain, is located on the hand.

-Acupuncture and acupressure are key elements of Traditional Chinese
+Acupuncture and acupressure are key techniques of Traditional Chinese

 Medicine.
 In Traditional Chinese Medicine, illness and pain are seen as